hydephp/develop/console-commands.md

 The serve command feels similar to the Laravel Artisan serve command, but works by starting a local PHP server.
-When you visit a page, the server will use the realtime compiler to locate the source file, recompile it, and and proxy the resulting HTML and any media files to your browser.
+When you visit a page, the server will use the realtime compiler to locate the source file, recompile it, and proxy the resulting HTML and any media files to your browser.

 If you are missing the extension, you can always reinstall it with Composer `composer require hyde/realtime-compiler`.